Winning117/Shadow-Man-Speedrunning-Rules/Shadow Man Remastered.md

 ---

+# New Game Plus Notes
+1. You are allowed to activate secrets that have been obtained in other saves.
+These secrets are "game-wide", meaning that they are not tied to a single save.
+If you unlock the secret in any one of your save files, the secret will show up in the secrets menu no matter what save file you load. **This supersedes General Rule 4b**.
+   * a) This includes ALL secrets and the glitches that result from them, such as Duppie Jump.
+   * b) You are allowed to start runs with secrets enabled as this is an intended feature of NG+.
+   * c) General Rule 4a still applies, you may not duplicate items across saves.

+---

 # Patch 1.0 Special Notes
 1. You may type "freecam" into the developer console before starting your run, which will disable a special door that was put into the game right before the final cutscene.
    * a) This rule is allowed based on a community vote.
 This door was originally made to troll speedrunners and the developer who introduced the door said they would be removing it in the next patch.
 Unfortunately, the next patch also introduced a bunch of new limitations, such as disabling wall jumping.
 Due to this annoyance, we decided to make a separate category (1.0) that allows players to experience a version of the game which doesn't have the troll final door, and which also has walljumping.
 Ideally there would be a version with walljumping and without the final door, but unfortunately the walljumping patch was included with the patch that removed the troll door. **This supersedes General Rule 9**.